SageMathOER-CCC/.github/profile/README.md

-## Welcome to the Chicago City College Open Educational Resource for SageMath
+## Welcome to the Chicago City Colleges Open Educational Resource for SageMath